Eric Ries succinctly captures the Lean Startup validated learning loop as Build/Measure/Learn.

 How I Wrote Running Lean

 Writing a book was never in my plans.
 I started my blog simply because I had more questions than answers.
-Along the way, a few of my blog readers started suggesting that I turn my blog posts into a book.
-I knew writing a book (even from blog posts) is a massive undertaking so while I was flattered by the requests, I did nothing at first.
+Along the way, a few of my blog readers started suggesting that I turn my blog posts into books.
+I knew writing a book (even from blog posts) is a massive undertaking, so while I was flattered by the requests, I did nothing at first.
 After about a dozen such requests, I decided to explore further.

-From these interviews, I learned that, like me, they too were struggling taking Customer Development and Lean Startup techniques to practice (problem) and viewed my blog posts as a “step-by-step” guide for applying these techniques from the ground up.
+From these interviews, I learned that, like me, they too were struggling to take Customer Development and Lean Startup techniques to practice (problem) and viewed my blog posts as a “step-by-step” guide for applying these techniques from the ground up.

 With that knowledge, I spent a day building a demo.
 It was a landing page with a table of contents, a title, a blank book cover image, and a price.

 I called up the same readers and asked them if I were to write this book would they buy it?
 Their feedback gave me a strong signal to move forward and helped me define the solution.
-I ended up refining the original title, price, and table of contents.
+I finished refining the original title, price, and table of contents.

 As of this writing, the book is now “content-complete” and almost ready for a full launch.
 You can see the finished product here: Running Lean.